brittanypittman/site20250904/content/authors/admin/_index.md

 ## About Me

-Brittany Pittman is a postdoctoral fellow.
+Brittany Pittman is a mathematician and NSERC postdoctoral fellow at Grenfell Campus, Memorial University of Newfoundland.
+Her work focuses on graph theory and pursuit-evasion games on graphs, particularly the localization game.
+She is committed to advancing indigenous representation in mathematics and integrating indigenous perspectives into STEM education.